akvilonBrown/nmr-bio-imaging/README.md

 Technology used: semantic segmentation.
 It refers to the process of linking each pixel in an image to a class label.
-And could be described as “image classification at a pixel level”.
+And could be described as "image classification at a pixel level".

 ![alt text](
 https://raw.githubusercontent.com/akvilonBrown/nmr-bio-imaging/master/blob/thumbnails/segmentation.JPG "segmentation")